saifmohamedsv/youtube-clone/README.md

 # Youtube Clone

-This is a simple game clone (mincraft) you can move using WASD + space bar keys and click anywhere to add blocks :)
-Enjoy!
+This YouTube clone lets you use the YouTube API to search for your favorite videos by search term or by category, Enjoy without a search history ;)

 ## Features

-- Feed page contains variety of videos
+- Feed page contains a variety of videos
 - Search by term or (category from side bar)
 - See channel details
 - Play a video